 Applying my work in unfair games and the associated food chain model to real food chains and seeing if there is predictive potential as an underlying theory of ecological interactions.

 Applying the same work to different global and local markets and seeing if there is a way to make predictions.
 Maybe we could use some layered form of comparative advantage to define the game?
-We could see if this provides an answer to why there seems to necessarily be small and large companies that do various things?
+We could see if this provides an answer to why there necessarily seem to be small and large companies that do various things.

 Topology and Geometry Projects: